cryptoGlance/cryptoGlance-web-app/README.md

 2. Read the information that appears in the installer carefully.

-3. Choose your installation directory. **NOTE** - if you wish to install within **C:\Program Files (x86)\**, you will need to run cryptoGlance as an Administrator, since this is required for applications to write within Program Files. cryptoGlance creates a /user_data/ directory with your settings, and also writes new files here.
+3. Choose your installation directory. **NOTE** - if you wish to install within <b>C:\Program Files (x86)\</b>, you will need to run cryptoGlance as an Administrator, since this is required for applications to write within that system directory. cryptoGlance creates a /user_data/ directory with your settings, and also writes new files here.
 This is why the default installation directory is *C:\cryptoGlance*.

-4. You'll want to ensure you're running your mining application with API-Access enabled, here's an example excerpt from the .conf:
+4. **OPTIONAL** - If you wish to access cryptoGlance from other devices, you'll need to edit the **{{install_dir}}/settings.json** file.
+Change line 30 to use your 192.168.x.x address, similar to:

 <br>

-    ...
-    "api-allow" : "127.0.0.1,192.168.1/24",
-    "api-listen" : true,
-    "api-mcast-port" : "4028",
-    "api-port" : "4028",
-    ...
+    "listen_on": ["192.168.1.20", 4041],

+...and you should be good to go.

+---

+### Upgrading:

+Upgrading is easy.

+*Windows Version:*

+- First off, it never hurts to make a backup copy of your entire cryptoGlance folder.
+Files that should be kept safe are:
+ - **/user_data** folder
+ - **{{ install-dir }}\settings.json** (optional modification for accessing cryptoGlance externally on other devices)
+- Simply <a href="https://sourceforge.net/projects/cryptoglance/files/latest/download" rel="external">download the latest version</a>, and install the program to the same directory.
+Your **/user_data** folder will not be overwritten
+- If you've made an edit  need to re-edit the **{{ install-dir }}/settings.json** file.

+*Running from source:*

+- Either run a **git pull** if you've cloned the repo, or simply overwrite all files from the latest zip download on Github.

 <a name="faq"></a>

-...and you should be good to go.

 ---